 People go to their offices, do the work assigned to them, clock their hours, leave.
 A sense of passiveness sets in, initiatives slowly takes a backseat, the will power tapes off even further to the point that turning up for work itself becomes a mountain to climb.

 So why isn’t that the usual case?
-Because the culture in organisations is not set to create meaning, there is a lack of alignment with the bigger purpose of the organisation.
+Because the culture in organizations is not set to create meaning, there is a lack of alignment with the bigger purpose of the organization.

-Here comes in the need of a strong purpose driven work culture where people feel like they really really matter in the organisation they belong to and play a meaningful role there.
+Here comes in the need for a strong purpose-driven work culture where people feel like they really really matter in the organization they belong to and play a meaningful role there.

 You don’t control your growth

-Most self motivated people want a control over the growth curve of their life and want it as steep as possible.
-Being in an organisation where there is no clarity about what is needed to make it to the next level leaves you wondering if your efforts matter.
+Most self-motivated people want control over the growth curve of their life and want it as steep as possible.
+Being in an organization where there is no clarity about what is needed to make it to the next level leaves you wondering if your efforts matter.

-Performance appraisal is one of the most dreaded and hated process for managers and employees.
+Performance appraisal is one of the most dreaded and hated processes for managers and employees.

-Research has shown that two thirds of the employees receiving the top scores in performance reviews are not actually the top performers.
-Only 23% of the HR leaders recently surveyed say that they are satisfied by the outcome of their organisation’s performance valuations.
+Research has shown that two-thirds of the employees receiving the top scores in performance reviews are not actually the top performers.
+Only 23% of the HR leaders recently surveyed say that they are satisfied by the outcome of their organization’s performance evaluations.